hlbahme/iowameshnet.github.io/content/blog/build-guides/ke0vgh-rak-poe/index.md

 to my network using DHCP and uplink/downlink to the Iowa Mesh MQTT server.

 {{% imgproc "rak-board.jpg" Resize "500x" %}}
-The RAK board with Ethernet and PoE modules installed.

 I highly recommend testing out the PoE functionality at this time, as there are reports of issues with this PoE module when paired with some switches